cwendorf/EASI-ALT/README.md

 - The [_BetweenSubjectsVignette_](./docs/BetweenSubjectsVignette.md) analyzes data from a one-way between-subjects design.
 - The [_WithinSubjectsVignette_](./docs/WithinSubjectsVignette.md) analyzes data from a single-factor within-subjects design.
-- The [_RegressionVignette_](./docs/RegressionVignette.md) analyzes data from a single-factor within-subjects design.
+- The [_RegressionVignette_](./docs/RegressionVignette.md) analyzes data from a multiple-variable design.

 ### Contact Me